HifzaZaheer96/QAC-SFIA-2/README.md

 ### Service 4:
 + Calls Service 2 and Service 3 and generates output combined from Service 2 and Service 3 and displays it back to Service 1

+### Technologies:
++ Nginx used as Reverse Proxy to load balance all microservices on Docker Swarm and distribute traffic among them
++ Using Ansible as Configuration Management tool to install all dependencies/packages
++ Using Jenkins to deploy Ansible Playbooks and automate Docker Swarm

 <a name ="trello"></a>
 ## 2. Trello Board